ST10489984/ST10489984_assignment1/README.md

 Users select a meal type from a dropdown, which allows for tailored suggestions based on the type of meal they are interested in.

 - Time Preference Input
-Users can input their preference for the meal heaviness which adds a layor of customisation to the meal suggestions.
+Users can input their preference for the meal heaviness, which adds a layer of customisation to the meal suggestions.

 - Food Suggestions Generation
 The app generates food suggestions based on the selected meal type and time preference which provides user with specific meal ideas based on their choices.